Lost or Stolen DD: Step-by-Step Guide for Cancellation and Refund

 Why people use DDs

 The primary reason individuals and organisations opt for Demand Drafts is their reliability.
 For recipients, a DD offers peace of mind, knowing the payment is secure and will be honoured by the bank.
-This is particularly important for high-value transactions or when dealing with parties you don’t know well.
+This is particularly important for high-value transactions or when dealing with parties you are less familiar with.

 Many institutions, especially educational bodies and government departments, specifically request payments via DD.
 They do this to avoid the administrative burden and potential issues associated with bounced cheques.
 It streamlines their payment collection process significantly.